mbuczko/cerber-oauth2-provider/README.md

 `(set-authentication-url! url)`

-Sets up an OAuth2 authentication URL ("/login" by default).
+Sets up an URL where browser should redirect to in order to authenticate a user.

 `(set-unauthorized-url! url)`